flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 #### Explanation with Code
 - **Expansion phase**: The `repeat` function, when called with `x` and `n`, will recursively call itself until `n` is reduced to `0`.
 During this process, it creates an expression that multiplies `x` by itself `n` times, e.g., `x * x` for once, `(x * x) * x` for twice, and so on.
 - **Contraction phase**: When `n` reaches `0`, the base case is met, and the recursion starts unwinding.
 As it returns from each recursive call, it contracts the expression by successively multiplying the result of each multiplication by the next number.
 Eventually, it arrives at the final result, which is `x` multiplied by itself `n` times.

+#### Explanation with Inception
+If you want a more intuitive understanding of this process, think of the movie Inception.
+- **Expansion**: main characters delves deeper into dreams, layer by layer.
+- **Base case met**: at the moment the mission is completed, the base case is reached.
+- **Contraction**: everyone employs a 'kick' to sequentially fall through dream layers, ultimately returning to reality (layer 0).

 Now we have successfully abstracted the `cube` function and made it more extensible. 🎉🎉